 In the 19th century, they set up societies to care for disabled pastors who could not support their families.
 And in the 20th century, they began providing retirement benefits and medical coverage.
 Eventually, Presbyterians extended coverage to all church workers.

 Today, the Benefits Plan of the Presbyterian Church (U.S.A.) covers more than 60,000 people in the 50 states, Puerto Rico, and the District of Columbia:

 The Benefits Plan took effect January 1, 1987, following the 1983 reunion of the Presbyterian Church in the United States (PCUS) and United Presbyterian Church in the United States of America (UPCUSA).
 The plan incorporated and expanded the benefits provided by both the PCUS and UPCUSA.

 The Board of Pensions is the church agency that administers the Benefits Plan, which includes retirement, medical, and death and disability benefits.
 The Board also provides financial assistance and educational programs to plan members, active and retired, and their families.

 In fall 2014, the Board initiated a transformational process to serve more, serve better, and serve the Church.
 Listening sessions were held throughout the Church over a year.
 These sessions revealed that while the commitment to provide comprehensive benefits to installed pastors remained strong, more options were needed to increase plan participation.

 As a result, the Board redesigned the Benefits Plan.
 The redesign, effective January 1, 2017, enabled more congregations and employers to provide benefits to more ministers and employees.

-As the blue color of our logo transitions from light to bold, this dominant element conveys forward movement.
 We stand upon generations of stewardship and have been charged with protecting that legacy for future generations.
 The Board of Pensions protects those who have served the Church, those in service today, and those who will serve in the future.